 Design rendering of Maxine Hall Health Center capital improvements

-Maxine Hall Health Center is a primary care clinic at 1301 Pierce St. in the Western Addition.
+Maxine Hall Health Center is a primary care clinic at 1301 Pierce St. in the Western Addition that serves about 3,600 patients annually.
 The clinic has served the community for 50 years, providing family health care services like:

 - Regular check-ups